th0ma5w/ZipPop/README.md

 ### Neat, is it compatible

 I used it on what I had around and a few others that I downloaded.
 I'm not following the spec and I am also relying on some assumptions of what I saw in the zip files on hand.
 I think I got 64-bit compatibility working.
-This was only tested on extfat, a ramdrive, and ext4, and I don't know if that matters.
+This was only tested on exfat, a ramdrive, and ext4, and I don't know if that matters.

 ### Only the last file at a time is slow